Reena-senthilkumar/Reena-senthilkumar/README.md

 ## 🌼 About Me
 - 💻 I solve **3 LeetCode problems daily** to improve my logic
 - ✍️ I learn **10 new vocabulary words daily** to improve communication
-- 🎨 Hobbies: Painting walls, crafting with waste, gardening
-- 🚀 Goal: Get placed in a reputed MNC and build my own startup in future

 ---